nicolasenrique/moviesReact/README.md

 ## Starting the App

-Access the app deploy here: https://movies-react-theta.vercel.app/

-Or in the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`